How to visit Colosseum’s underground

 Posted on Dec 11, 2019 in Planning Support, On your own

-[revised November 2023] In the last years, the visit of the Colosseum has been enriched with new areas, i.e. the underground layer, the arena, the third tier called the “belvedere”.
-Unfortunately people interested in this kind of visit are more numerous than the available slots and the way these tickets are put on sale is not exactly “transparent”.
+[revised January 2026] In the last years, the visit of the Colosseum has been enriched with new areas, i.e. the underground layer, the arena, the third tier called the attic, Commodo’s corridor.
+Unfortunately people interested in this kind of visits are more than the available slots and the way these tickets are put on sale is not exactly “transparent”.
 We have tried in the past to assist our guests in securing these tickets, but every year it gets more difficult and frustrating, tickets are sold out after few minutes they are put on sales: check our post explaining the issue.
 We understand the fascination of the dungeons and the attraction of exclusiveness, but there are few things you should be aware of:

-• private slots are almost impossible to get but you can join an internal group tour, this is a bit easier to find and we can meet you afterwards (approx 1 hr later) to continue the visit in the archeological park (or before).
-The slots are open to sales exactly 30 days ahead of your required day.
+• private slots are almost impossible to get but you can join an internal group tour, this is a bit easier to purchase and we can meet you afterwards (approx 1 hr later) to continue the visit in the archeological park (or before).
+The slots are open to sales exactly 30 days ahead of your required date.

 • There are several big companies which invest a lot of time and money to buy the largest amount of tickets they can and resell these tickets at higher price in conjunction with their tours.
-Of course this secondary ticketing practice results into a lack of availability: finding a slot now is as hard as buying a ticket for the U2 concert!!!
+Of course this secondary ticketing practice results into a lack of availability: finding a slot now is as hard as buying a ticket for Taylor Swift’s concert!!!

 Conclusions: